The Lincoln Stars are back at the IceBox this weekend with games against the Sioux City Musketeers on Friday, and the Waterloo Blackhawks on Sunday.

-If you aren't able to make it to the games this weekend, you can follow the boxscores online via Pointstreak, listen to Stars radio announcer Mike Melbye on 93.7 FM "The Ticket," or watch the game live on FASTHockey for a fee.
+If you are unable to make it to any of the games this weekend, you can follow the boxscores online via Pointstreak, listen to Stars radio announcer Mike Melbye on 93.7 FM "The Ticket," or watch the games live on FASTHockey for a fee.

 The Stars enter this weekend with a 0-1-0 record on the young 2014-15 season.
 Lincoln will play the first five games of the season at home at the IceBox.